Islam in the Gambia: Gambia Colony and Protectorate

-1965 – present
+1965–present

-The Gambia gained Independence from British rule in 1965, initially as a constitutional monarchy, before becoming a republic within the Commonwealth of Nations in 1970.
+The Gambia gained independence from British rule in 1965, initially as a constitutional monarchy, before becoming a republic within the Commonwealth of Nations in 1970.
 The country has remained secular in principle.
 It has only been served by three presidents since 1970, namely, Sir Dawda Jawara (1970 – 1994), Yahya Jammeh (1994 – 2017) and Adama Barrow (2017 – present).

 Jawara became the country's first president in 1970, after serving as prime minister from 1962, when the country was granted self-governance (before full independence).
-Following his death in 2019, he was recognised by the New York Times for “promoting tolerance, human rights and the rule of law”.
+Following his death in 2019, he was recognized by the New York Times for “promoting tolerance, human rights and the rule of law”.
 Jawara was born a Muslim, although converted to Christianity in 1955, before reconverting back to Islam in 1965.

 Jawara's presidency came to an end in 1994, following a successful coup d’état, led by Yahya Jammeh, who subsequently led the country until 2017 as a dictator.
 Under his dictatorship, the country was declared an “Islamic republic” in 2015, although this was reversed in 2017 by the then new president, Adama Barrow.

 Culture

 The Gambia has a diverse array of traditional cultural practices, stemming from the various ethnic groups that make up the population.
-The country maintains strong links to traditional music, such as the sabar drum and traditional cuisine, including the national dish, Domodah.
+The country maintains strong links to traditional music, such as the Sabar drum and traditional cuisine, including the national dish, Domodah.
 However, Islam has influenced some cultural practices.

-Dress Code
+Dress code

 Despite declaring the Gambia an “Islamic republic”, in 2015, the then President Jammeh, maintained that no dress code would be enforced and that citizens would still have the right to practice any religion freely.
-However, one month after the statement was made, Jammeh placed stricter regulations on clothing, “order[ing] female government employees to wear headscarves at work”.
+However, one month after the statement was made, Jammeh placed stricter regulations on clothing, “ordering female government employees to wear headscarves at work”.
 He then reversed the directive, lifting the dress code restriction shortly after it was imposed.

 Marriage

 The Gambia, in line with Islamic Sharia law, allows the practice of polygamy.
 Both ex-President Jammeh and current President Barrow have practiced polygamy.

-In 2016, Jammeh announced a ban on child marriages, a practice that is not outlawed by Islamic law.
+In 2016, Jammeh announced a ban on child marriages.
 At the time of the announcement, 30% of girls under the age of 18 were married.